HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 Only a small percentage of websites—0.8% on both desktop and mobile—implement both service worker and manifest files, which means less than 1% of websites can be installed on devices like traditional apps.

-For this chapter we are mostly interested in sites that have both a sevrice worker and a manifest so–unless otherwise noted—the manifest data present in this chapter are for PWA sites.
+For this chapter we are mostly interested in sites that have both a service worker and a manifest so–unless otherwise noted—the manifest data present in this chapter are for PWA sites.

 ### Manifest properties